concord-consortium/lab/readme.md

 ## Project Configuration

-Configruation variables used by the runtime JavaScript code are available in the JavaScript global object `Lab.config`.
+Configuration variables used by the runtime JavaScript code are available in the JavaScript global object `Lab.config`.

 In a full build environment the JavaScript configuration is set in the `:jsconfg` section of